No products in the cart.

 Having an ID is essential for all diabetics.
 Hypoglycemia can cause dizziness and confusion.
 It can also cause you to pass out.
 It could be difficult for you to communicate what is wrong.
 Having a medical ID allows emergency personnel to immediately identify what is wrong and eliminate other diagnoses.

-Diabetes bracelets ensure that you receive proper medical care quickly.
+Diabetic wristbands ensure that you receive proper medical care quickly.
 Diabetic emergencies can be time sensitive so it’s important not to delay treatment.
 The faster you are diagnosed, the faster you can be treated.

-Diabetes wristbands can give you the piece of mind to allow you to live your life as usual.
+Diabetic wristbands can give you the piece of mind to allow you to live your life as usual.

 Tips for wearing a diabetic ID: